orbanbotond/payment-request-microservice-example/Readme.md

 Role of each process:
  - Kafka serves as a message bus for exchanging events between the consumer and manger app.
- - Redis serves the Turbo Websocker for Rails 7 for the Realtime UI update
+ - Redis serves the Turbo Websocket for Rails 7 for the Realtime UI update.
  - Postgresql acts as a Relational Database for both Contractor and Manager apps.

 Steps to launch: